python-hyper/h11/docs/source/basic-usage.rst

    conn.next_event()
    conn.next_event()
    conn.next_event()

+(Remember, if you're following along and get an error here mentioning ``ConnectionClosed``, then try again, but going through the steps faster!)

 Here the server sent us three events: a :class:`Response` object, which is similar to the :class:`Request` object that we created